rushalimoteria8/nyc-traffic-prediction/README.md

 ### ✅ A. If using Google Colab (Recommended)

+> Note: On some Google Colab sessions, basic Spark operations may work without full setup.
+However, to ensure compatibility with PySpark MLlib and cross-validation features, the full Spark environment setup is included below and recommended for all users.

 Google Colab supports PySpark with minor setup.
 Use the following commands at the beginning of your notebook to configure Spark:

 ```python